samreenfathima07/WebScrapping-Project/README.md

 REQUEST Requests is a Python HTTP library, released under the Apache2 License.
 The goal of the project is to make HTTP requests simpler and more human-friendly.
 The current version is 2.21.0 Example code for installing request package

 This Web App can scrap ✂️ the reviews of customers 👨‍👨‍👦 on any product available on Flipkart 📱 using beautifulsoup library and then arranging it into the web page 🧾 that is been created.
-This app may fail to show you the result if flipkarts site updates.